 Medical Gas, Aerosol, and Humidity Therapy-Students will learn proper techniques for use of oxygen delivery devices, aerosols, and humidity appliances.

 Time Management-introduces the concept of managing a treatment load and making efficient use of time in the clinical setting.
-Semester1 interactions.
-Lectures by the program medical director will provide physician/student interaction and additional medical insight into cardiopulmonary diseases.
-Semester 4

 RES 1302 Internal Medicine I